What happens in the second stage of a puppy’s training?

 - Helps us to discover what that puppy enjoys to play with

-- Will create a stronger bond between the hearing dog and their deaf recipient in the future
+- Creates a stronger bond between the hearing dog and their deaf recipient in the future

 As you can imagine, it’s a terribly difficult part of a hearing dog puppy’s training – but someone has to do it...

 Our hearing dogs are always going into new places like restaurants and cafés with their deaf recipients, and they do really well at lying quietly at their feet.
 This is known as a ‘settle’.
 It’s a crucial part of our dogs’ training and we start to teach this at around four months old.

 Once they have learned how to quietly lie in a bed at home, they will also get to visit a quiet dog friendly café, given a bed by their puppy socialiser and told to ‘settle’.
 This is brilliant practice for when they are a fully trained hearing dog – and the Volunteer Puppy Trainers get a well-deserved cup of tea and a cake too.